Back

 Crowd Conditions and Tips

-Inuyama Castle is a popular tourist spot, so it can get crowded depending on the time of year and day.
+Inuyama Castle is a popular tourist spot and can get crowded at certain times.
 Here are some tips for a comfortable visit.

 Busy Times